The nomination period is now open for the 2014 Research Excellence Awards.

 Office of Outreach and Economic Development

 The Office of Outreach and Economic Development identifies promising technologies that arise from research conducted at N.C.
-A&T. We connect industrial/commercial partners with N.C.
+A&T. We connect industrial and commercial partners with N.C.
 A&T’s expertise, new technologies, and opportunities for continuing development while creating technology-driven businesses and economic benefits to the regional and state economies.
 The office manages the university’s intellectual property portfolio and works directly with faculty, staff and students to build a pipeline of novel products and concepts with commercial value.

 What We Do